 The Honors Program works closely with the UVU Scholarship Office and offers both the Honors Housing Scholarship and Tuition Scholarships.
 For additional Utah Valley University scholarships and scholarship application guidelines, please visit the UVU Tuition Scholarship website.

-If a student is non-compliant with the Roommate Agreement or Ventana policies, she or he will be issued a verbal warning by the Resident Leaders.
+If a student is non-compliant with the Roommate Agreement or complex policies, she or he will be issued a verbal warning by the Resident Leaders.
 Repeated or continued violations will result in a second, written warning that will be placed in the Honors Program student file, potentially affecting the student's Honors Housing Scholarship or future Honors scholarships.
 If a third warning is issued, the student may lose her or his housing award altogether and be asked to leave within 30 days or before the end of the semester.

 All Housing students must register for the section of HONR 100R designated exclusively for Housing.
 Students will be responsible for attending all scheduled meetings and activities as noted on the course's Canvas page.